Halloween Havoc (1990): Event

 Prior to the start of the event, there were two dark matches in which Tim Horner defeated Barry Horowitz and Rip Rogers defeated Reno Riggins.

 In the opening match Tommy Rich and Ricky Morton defeated The Midnight Express (Bobby Eaton and Stan Lane), after Lane hit Rich with Jim Cornette’s tennis racket.

 In the following match, Terry Taylor defeated Bill Irwin.
 Brad Armstrong then defeated J.W.
 Storm.

 Following this match, The Master Blasters (Blade and Steel) defeated The Southern Boys (Tracy Smothers and Steve Armstrong).
 Armstrong attempted to attack Jim Cornette to stop him from interfering in the match, which allowed Steel to hit a clothesline on Armstrong and pick up the victory via pinfall.

 In the following match, The Fabulous Freebirds (Jimmy Garvin and Michael Hayes) defeated The Renegade Warriors (Chris Youngblood and Mark Youngblood).

 The Steiner Brothers (Rick Steiner and Scott Steiner) then defeated The Nasty Boys (Brian Knobbs and Jerry Sags) to retain the NWA United States Tag Team Championship.
-This match featured the Steiner Brothers utilizing the double team bulldog off the top rope for the first time.
+This match featured the Steiner Brothers using the double team bulldog off the top rope for the first time.
 Scott ultimately picked up the victory via pinfall on Knobbs following a Frankensteiner.
-After the match, The Nasty Boys attacked the Steiner Brothers with the championship belts, and attacked the referee.
+After the match, The Nasty Boys attacked the Steiner Brothers with the championship belts, as well as the referee.

 During the next match between the Junkyard Dog and Moondog Rex, Rex attempted to use his bone as a weapon.
-When the referee grabbed the bone, Junkyard Dog used the opportunity to hit a headbutt and pick up a pinfall victory.
+When the referee grabbed the bone, Junkyard Dog used the opportunity to hit a headbutt and pick up a pinfall.

 In the next match for the NWA World Tag Team Championship, the champions Doom (Ron Simmons and Butch Reed) along with the challengers Ric Flair and Arn Anderson, wrestled to a double count out.

 The second to last match, for the NWA United States Championship, saw Stan Hansen defeat Lex Luger to win the championship.

 The main event, for the NWA World Heavyweight Championship saw Sting retain his title against Sid Vicious.
 Sid originally thought he won the match, after Sting hit a bodyslam off the top rope, with Sid falling on him to pick up the victory via pinfall.
 As fireworks went off and balloons dropped from the ceiling, Sting came out from the back and revealed the man in the ring was really Barry Windham.
 Windham had traded places with Sting during the main event, after Sid attacked him backstage before the match.
 The real Sting entered the ring, hit the Stinger Splash and picked up the victory.
-The show ended following Sting’s interview with Jim Ross regarding the match and The Black Scorpion.
+The show ended following Sting's interview with Jim Ross regarding the match and The Black Scorpion.